tomoiwasaki/trailer-nailer/status-report1.md

 - Build the page so that the game stops when the time is up.
 - Complete the styling of the two HTML pages that have been created, using bootstrap.Eventually, styling choices (fonts, colours, backgrounds, footers etc.) will be consistant throughout the website.

+#Comments by Ming
+* Again, don't aim for perfection.
+That first challenge is nearly impossible, all hackjob